KenTauchi/skylab-reactnative/README.md

 expo start
 ```

-## Emulator Camera Roll Accessibility
+# Emulator Camera Roll Accessibility

 Since both Android and iOS emulator do not have accessibility to the camera,
-please make sure to use your own mobile device to test the app.
+please make sure to use your own mobile device to test the camera roll.